Dthurow/dthurow.github.io/about.markdown

 * Completed Udemy course on [Unit testing and the Unity framework](https://www.udemy.com/course/unit-testing-and-other-embedded-software-catalysts/), written by the authors of [Throw the Switch](http://www.throwtheswitch.org/), a community that "wants to unleash the awesomely flexible power of C on our Embedded Systems without fearing the dangers"
 ![Image of Udemy Certificate of Completion](/assets/unitTestingCertificate.jpg)

-#### Web technologies
+### Web technologies
 * [Learned Node.js]({% post_url 2020-07-23-2020-7-16-building-a-nodejs-and-vue-app-part-1-nodejs-server %})
 * [Created a working docker file to run .NET Core on heroku]({% post_url 2020-07-09-2020-7-9-running-net-core-in-heroku %})

 ## Work

+### Senior Firmware engineer
+**2024 through 2025**

+- Worked on Zephyr and Free RTOS projects
+- Led deep dive in CAN Hardware configuration to improve CAN FD comms
+- Firmware testing automation work with pyVISA and SCPI
+- Member of Modernization working committee

+### Firmware Engineer II and Senior Firmware engineer
+**2021 to 2024**

+Work Included
+- Developing on Arm Cortex-M CPUs to make bare-metal C drivers for new custom hardware
+- Unit testing and integration testing with C++
+- Followed Class III medical device process and documentation requirements
+- Lead dev on firmware for new technology research project using new BLE

 ### Freelance Software Developer
-**2020 to present**
+**2020 to 2021**

-Currently working with individual clients and non-profits to develop custom websites and applications to support their businesses.
+Worked with individual clients and non-profits to develop custom websites and applications to support their businesses.
 I do web development and  hosting work to create stable, simple solutions that do what my clients want, to enable them to keep their businesses working.

 ### Senior Software Engineer
 **2018-2019**